itouaki/reading_notes/README.md

 # reading_notes

-this project is created for maker to review the knowledge.
+this project is created for author to review the knowledge.